Criminal Record

 Typically modifying your criminal record requires filing a motion in the court where the conviction occurred.
 However, some modifications occur automatically…

-If a defendant successfully completes Military Diversion or Mental Health Diversion, the Court dismisses the charges.
+If a defendant successfully completed Military Diversion or Mental Health Diversion, the judge dismisses the charges.
 The Court deems that the arrest never occurred and no record of arrest can be used to deny any employment, benefit, license, or certificate.
 (Penal Code 1001.80(i); Penal Code 1001.36(h))

 Starting July 1, 2022, the DOJ began reviewing state criminal justice databases and identify person with conviction who qualify for automatic conviction record relief.
 A person qualifies for automatic DOJ relief if they meet five requirements:

-• The defendant was sentenced to probation and completed their term of probation without revocation.
+- The judge sentenced the defendant to probation and the defendant completed their term of probation without revocation.

-• The defendant was convicted of an infraction or misdemeanor without probation, and completed their sentence and one calendar year has passed since the date of judgment.
+- The judge convicted the defendant of an infraction or misdemeanor without probation, the defendant completed their sentence, and one calendar year has passed since the date of judgment.

 Below are ways to modify your criminal record.